BI-DS/GRA4157/README.md

 # Lectures

 Lectures will be held each Friday 12-13:45 between August 25th and November 18th.
-I have office hours at BI every Friday 09:00 - 16:00 at office B3 - 054 in the Data Science Department.
-Outside these hours you may contact me at steven@simula.no or steven.hicks@bi.no.
+You may contact me at steven@simula.no.

 # Topics